 It’s important that sports injuries be assessed and treated properly so kids can get back to their regular activities and avoid developing chronic pain.

 It’s important that sports injuries be assessed and treated properly so kids can get back to their regular activities and avoid developing chronic pain or long-term injuries.
 A physician who specializes in pain medicine can help.
-Physician anesthesiologists are medical doctors who specialize in anesthesia, pain management and critical care medicine — and they can help your young athlete prevent and treat sports-related injuries the safe way.
+Anesthesiologists are medical doctors who specialize in anesthesia, pain management, and critical care medicine — and they can help your young athlete prevent and treat sports-related injuries the safe way.

 The best way to prevent pain and injury during sports is to ensure that your young athlete is playing on the appropriate surface.
 High-impact indoor sports, such as basketball and gymnastics, should be performed on a type of floor designed to absorb force, and outdoor playing fields should be well-maintained.

 Parents and coaches should also encourage all young athletes to:

 - Stretch and ensure muscles are properly warmed up before exercise.

 - Use the right protective equipment and gear for the sport, such as mouth guards and helmets.

 - Seek expertise from an athletic trainer about proper techniques.

 - Stay hydrated and get plenty of sleep.

 It’s also a good idea for athletes to mix up their athletic activities, so they use a variety of muscles and prevent overuse from excessive, repetitive movements.
 For example, if soccer is the primary sport, encourage young athletes to play pickup basketball or tennis on the side.